mjetsupphasuk/mjetsupphasuk.github.io/_pages/about.md

 I am a 4th year PhD candidate in Biostatistics at the University of North Carolina at Chapel Hill.
 My statistical research interests include causal inference, spatial/network statistics, and nonparametric estimation / machine learning.
 My substantive interests are wide-ranging but include environmental health, health policy, and development economics.

-If you are interested in collaborating on a project related to causal inference with observational data in one of the above topic areas, please reach out to me.
+If you have data in one of the above topic areas for a research question related to causal inference and would like to collaborate, please reach out to me.